uva-reveal/uva-reveal.github.io/french.md

 There are three parts in this installment.

-[INSERT MEDIA]
+<video controls preload="auto" src="https://virginia.box.com/shared/static/x4txtpt34426lzyr2s0sb9hc4b7453rd.mov"></video>

-I have intended the six excerpts from Jacqueline Caux’s & Olivier Pascal’s movie Presque Rien Avec Luc Ferrari (2005) to serve as an introduction to the artist in his own words.
+I have intended this excerpt from Jacqueline Caux’s & Olivier Pascal’s movie Presque Rien Avec Luc Ferrari (2005) to serve as an introduction to the artist in his own words.

 The short video entitled “Trou de Mer L’Estaque Avec Cézanne,” is used as a sample to Luc Ferrari’s work.
 The piece “Sea Hole - Trou de Mer, L'estaque.
 Juillet 2002” is taken from “Les Anecdotiques” (Luc Ferrari, Les Anecdotiques, CD (Sub Rosa, 2004), http://lucferrari.com/en/discography/les-anecdotiques/.) and as its title gives away, it was recorded in L’Estaque in July 2002.
 Despite its short length, the piece transmits elements of the place’s aura, creating an immersive experience for the listener.